 Rally – The continuous play that occurs after the serve and prior to a fault.

 Ready Position – Your body position as you wait for your opponent to hit their next shot.
-A good ready position is one in which you are standing with your feet approximately shoulder-width apart, knees slightly bend and paddle out in front of your body.
+A good ready position is one in which you are standing with your feet approximately shoulder-width apart, knees slightly bent, and paddle out in front of your body.

 Receiver – The person returning serve.

 Round Robin – Tournament format in which each player/team competes against every other player/team.

 Score – In doubles, the 3 numbers that are called out after each rally – your team’s score, your opponent’s team score, and the server number.
 In singles, only 2 numbers comprise the score – your score and your opponent’s score.